 The ESI scheme is a self-financed comprehensive social security scheme devised to protect the employees covered under the scheme against financial distress arising out of events of sickness, disablement or death due to employment injuries.

-The ESIC has its headquarters at New Delhi besides 23 regional offices, 26 sub-regional offices in the states and over 800 local offices through-out the country to support implementation of ESI scheme.
-In addition, the Medical Benefit Council, a specialized body that advises the ESIC on administration of Medical benefit is functioning.
+The ESIC has its headquarters in New Delhi besides 23 regional offices, 26 sub-regional offices in the states and over 800 local offices throughout the country to support the implementation of the ESI scheme.
+In addition, the Medical Benefit Council, a specialized body that advises the ESIC on the administration of Medical benefit is functioning.

 E.S.I.C. contribution rates are reduced W.E.F.
 1st July 2019.

 The ESIC generally consists of the following members as explained below:

 The ESI scheme is applicable to all factories and other establishments as defined in the Act with 10 or more persons employed in such establishment and the beneficiaries’ monthly wage does not exceed Rs 21,000 are covered under the scheme.
 Whether the employer has employed 10 or more employees, all employees employed by the employer, agnostic of the salary are reckoned.
 The applicability of the scheme is explained through a flow chart below: